Giskard-AI/giskard/README.md

 test_suite.run()
 ```

 Test suites are reusable objects that provide a way to apply consistent checks on your models.
-To drill down on failing tests and get even more out of the giskard library, we recommend heading over to the Giskard server ⤵️
+To drill down on failing tests and get even more out of the giskard library, we recommend heading over to the Giskard hub ⤵️

 # ⭐️ Premium Features

-The Giskard server is Giskard's premium offering.
+The Giskard hub is Giskard's premium offering.
 It provides a number of additional capabilities that are not available in the open-source version of Giskard, including:

 - **Advanced test generation**: This includes the ability to to diagnose failing tests, debug your models and create more domain-specific tests.
 - **Model comparison**: This includes the ability to compare models in order to decide which one to promote,